 In June 2014 I got married.
 It was wonderful, stressful and feels like a very long time ago!
-There are a lot of things I wish I’d known before I started planning my wedding so I’ve made a list to share with you.
+There are a lot of things I wish I’d known beforehand so here is my list of the 10 things we learned after planning a wedding.
 These are half serious, half tongue in cheek so please don’t take this as preachy.
 Weddings are, or should be, very personal to you.
 So if take one thing from this, it is to do what makes you happy!

 Top 10 Things We Learned After Planning A Wedding